Welcome to today's edition of the Rush 24-7 podcast.

 Some of them may now not even know, but the bikers in D.C. know and knew.

-They tried to get a last minute permit to close some intersections near monuments on Capitol Hill, but the National Park Service denied that request.
+They tried to get a last-minute permit to close some intersections near monuments on Capitol Hill, but the National Park Service denied that request.

-I uh it varies from uh person to person.
+It varies from person to person.

-There's a in a lot of people there's a general apathy.
+There's a in a lot of people, there's a general apathy.

-Yeah, it happened, okay, over with in the past.
+Okay, over with in the past.

-Not gonna happen again.
+Not going to happen again.

 It was a one-off.